ozanoguz/aws-ums-hol/README.md

 ## ☁️ Section 1: Log in to AWS

-1. Open the AWS Console:
+1.1.
+Open the AWS Console:

    ```text
    https://console.aws.amazon.com/
    ```

-2. Log in using the AWS account information provided by your instructor.
+1.2.
+Log in using the AWS account information provided by your instructor.

-3. Confirm that you are in the correct AWS region.
+1.3.
+Confirm that you are in the correct AWS region.

    AWS region will be used:

    ```text
    eu-central-1
    ```
+1.4.
+Create a key pair.

+   This key pair will be used later throughout the lab.

+   1.4.1.
+In the AWS Console search bar, search for and open **EC2**.

+   1.4.2.
+In the left navigation menu, under **Network & Security**, select **Key Pairs**.

+   1.4.3.
+Choose **Create key pair**.

+   1.4.4.
+Configure the key pair using the following values:

+      Example:
+      ```text
+      Name: student01-key
+      Key pair type: RSA
+      Private key file format: .pem
+      ```

+   1.4.5.
+Choose **Create key pair**.

+   1.4.6.
+Save the downloaded `.pem` file in a secure location.

+      You will need this file later in the lab.

 ---

 ## 💻 Section 2: Deploying FortiManager in AWS

-In this section, you will deploy FortiManager-VM in AWS using the Fortinet AWS Solutions GitHub repository.
+In this section, you will deploy FortiManager-VM in AWS using the Fortinet CSE INTL GitHub repository.

-Deployment option:
+Deployment selection:

 ```text
 FortiManager Standalone (New VPC)